AdobeDocs/experience-platform.en/help/sources/connectors/ecommerce/shopify-streaming.md

 ### Limitations {#limitations}

-The following is a list of known limitations that you may encounter when using webhooks with the [!DNL Shopify] source.
+The following is a list of known limitations that you may encounter when using webhooks with the [!DNL Shopify] streaming source.

-* It's not guaranteed that you can order different topics for the same resource.
+* It's not guaranteed that you can arrange the order of delivery of different topics for the same resource.
 For example, it's possible that a `products/update` webhook gets delivered before a `products/create` webhook.
-*
+* You can set your webhook to deliver webhook events to an endpoint at least once.
+This means that an endpoint may receive the same event more than once.
+You can scan for duplicate webhook events by comparing the `X-Shopify-Webhook-Id` header to previous events.

-The webhooks API provides "at least once" delivery of webhook events.
-This means that an endpoint might receive the same webhook event more than once.
-You can detect duplicate webhook events by comparing the X-Shopify-Webhook-Id header to previous events.
+* [!DNL Shopify] treats HTTP 2xx status responses as successful notifications.
+Any other status code responses are deemed as failures. [!DNL Shopify] provides a retry mechanism for failed webhook notifications.
+If there is **no response after waiting for five seconds**, [!DNL Shopify] retries the connection **19 times** over the course of the next **48 hours**.
+If there are still no responses by the end of the retry period, then [!DNL Shopify] deletes the webhook.